MalteQuandt/SyntaxSugar/README.md

 4. **The ternary operator:** The ternary operator is the only operator of any language with c-like syntax which takes in three expressions as its operands.
 It is a simple way to write a branching statement as an expression.
 Let a, b and c be integers.
 Then the statement `if(b >= a) { c = b } else { c = a } `  is functionally equivalent to the statement`c = (b >= a ? b : a)` The only difference is that the first example is a statement and the second one is an expression, which means that you can bind the ternary operator in other expressions or terms which is very powerful.

 5. **Accessing members from a pointer**: Assume a struct `struct`with the member `member`, and a pointer `ptr`that references that struct.
 Now, you could use pointer arithmetic to reference that pointer by writing *(ptr).member, but it is way more easy to just write ptr->member.
-The compiler does not care anyways, as it will most likely be compiled the same way anyways.
+The compiler does not care, as it will most likely be compiled the same way.

 6. **Type inference**: The C# programming language (And also Java since Java 10) gives the user the ability of type inference, which has this syntax: `var identifier = value;`, which allows the compiler to automatically detect the data type of the value and set the type of that variable during compilation time.
 C++ also has this since C++11 using the `auto` modifier.